At Pittwater High our connection to the environment and the ocean is part of our DNA.

 Sailing is a self-governing sport, which means it’s completely up to sailors to abide by the rules and uphold the fairness of racing.
 It’s a matter of integrity and sailors learn the importance of playing fair and respecting the rules of the game.

-6. Learning to Lose
+6. Learning from defeat

 In sailing, the conditions are ever-changing like life.
 Regattas are held over a few days and every day presents a different sailing condition.
 As a result, positions are always changing and even during a race itself.
 Unpredictable conditions also mean that you could go from leading a race to coming in dead last.